npryce/code-guide/README.md

 Currently completely manual.
 You can install dependencies with `pip install -r requirements.txt`.

-Run with: `python src/code_guide.py <input-file> > <output-file>`.
+Run with: `python -m code_guide [options] <input-file>`.
 Then copy shared resources (JavaScript and CSS) from resources/ to wherever you are saving generated documents.

+Run `python -m code_guide --help` for help on the command-line options.

 Installation via PyPI coming soon...